How to Buy

 The primary resource for learning Manifold Products are the User Manuals.
 User manuals contains thousands of pages providing general introductions as well as numerous detailed topics, and hundreds of step-by-step examples and procedures.

 To save time it is essential to not skim topics but to actually read them attentively and to apply them with care.
 Folks who try to save time by neglecting the recommended reading will encounter unnecessary frustration and will end up taking longer to learn the product.
 The learning curve initially is very steep: there is lot of power and capability in Manifold products.
 But if you hang in there for the first day or so you'll find very quickly it all starts coming together.
 That first day or so of nearly vertical learning curve will long be forgotten when you have years of incredible power and convenience at your fingertips.

-Surprisingly, you don't need to have prior GIS experience to do well with Manifold GIS, nor do you need very much DBMS experience to use Radian Studio in simple ways.
+Surprisingly, you don't need to have prior GIS experience to do well with Manifold Release 8 or Release 9.
 Beginners who attentively read the documentation in the recommended order will learn faster and easier than experts who refuse to read any documentation or who just skim.
 Of course, experts who do read documentation as recommended will become even more productive at advanced tasks at a faster pace than beginners.
 But those experts who don't invest time into learning a new, sophisticated tool will encounter totally unnecessary frustration.